lumapps/lumapps-sdk/documentation/source/group_use.rst

 Group management
 ================

-Groups in LumApps are named ``Feeds`` in the apu and object definition.
+Groups in LumApps are named ``Feeds`` in the api and object definition.
 The SDK includes a helper to easily manipulate the groups.

 To list all the feeds of your Lumapps plateform
 -----------------------------------------------